virtual-labs/app-outreach-tracker-web/docs/tech-doc.md

 1. Clone the repository from GitHub.
 2. Navigate to the project directory.
 3. Navigate to frontend folder.
 Install frontend dependencies using `npm install` or `yarn install`.
 4. Copy `example.env` to `.env` and update the environment variables.
-Ensure the the email account being used here has enabled access to 3rd party applications.
 5. Navigate to backend folder.
 Install backend dependencies using `npm install` or `yarn install` in the `backend` directory.
 6. Add the Google service account secret file to `backend/secrets/service-account-secret.json`.
 7. Copy `example.env` to `.env` and update the environment variables.